-BEREC considers that the current approach adopted by NRAs is consistent with the Recommendation to assess replicability.
+BEREC considers that the current approach adopted by NRAs is consistent with the Recommendation's approach to assessing economic replicability.
 In order to determine if there is a margin squeeze between the upstream and downstream level that all downstream revenues and attributable revenues to the bundle/standalone service should be considered in the assessment.
 In this regard it is important to take into account section 3.4.2 (level of aggregation) and 3.4.3 (treatment of standalone and bundle products).